microsoft/WSL-DistroLauncher/README.md

 ## Background

 WLinux is a Linux distro optimized for use on Windows Subsystem for Linux (WSL).
-While other distros are availablw for WSL, this is the first Linux distro specifically designed for use on WSL.
+While other distros are available for WSL, this is the first Linux distro specifically designed for use on WSL.
 A number of enhancements are enabled by default and additional improvements are planned.
 WLinux is open-source and based on the stable Debian release.
 Development occurs on GitHub.
 Pull requests, forks, and issue reports are welcomed.

 Note: There are no .iso or .img files available for WLinux.